Shadsterwolf/BotWUnpacker/README.md

 # Intro
 - <b>This is a tool for both NEW and PRO modders for Zelda: Breath of the Wild</b>
 - <b>SARC</b> is a collection of files(nodes), usually in the form of ".pack" files for this game.
-- <b>Yaz0</b> is a compression algotithem, usually containing an ".s" at the beginning of the extension.
+- <b>Yaz0</b> is a compression algorithm, usually containing an ".s" at the beginning of the extension.
-- You can easily read these file's headers using HxD, which is a free hex editor.
+- You can easily read these file's headers using HxD, which is a free hex editor tool.
 - This modding tool can help you take apart those files and put them back together to play and test!
 - As for what to do with those files is up to you!
 Do research, look up a guide, join a community, and have fun with it!

 # Features
+- Wii U & Switch Support (Version 3.0.0+)
 - Unpack & Build SARC files! <br />
 - Decode & Encode Yaz0 files! <br />
 - Smart extension handling <b>(.sbactorpack <-> .bactorpack)</b> when decoding/encoding <br />